 Who determines the Conditions of employment?

-The job marketplace and state law have the most power in determining an organization’s Conditions of employment.
+As we answer the question of what are conditions of job employment.
+Let's take a look at who determines the conditions of employment, thus the job marketplace and state law have the most power in determining an organization’s Conditions of employment.

 In a free job marketplace, employers that compete to hire employees have to provide appealing conditions of employment to attract and retain them.
 One such instance could be a competitive compensations package.